sophieboyle1/Trivia-game/README.md

 * End page buttons for navigation, Play again, Home, High scores.

 ### Features Left to Implement
-* In the furture I would like to implement different catagories section, where the user can choose from a list of different catagories. eg. Science, music, television.
+* In the furture I would like to implement different catagories section, where the user can choose from a list of different catagories. eg. Science, Music, Television.
 * Game modes:
   * Give the user a choice of three game modes, 'Easy', 'Medium' or 'Hard'.
 Each level will go up in difficulty along with the choice of a catagory.